issacto/twitter-sentiment/README.md

 ## Next steps
 * Change the topic in the producer python file
-* Deploy all the microservices on IBM Kubernetes
+* Deploy all the microservices on Kubernetes

 ## Example
 * ->localhost:5000